About

 Current Work

-Dr. Chang's research focuses on the intersection of language sound systems (phonetics and phonology), language learning, and use of more than one language (multilingualism) over the lifespan.
+Prof. Chang's research focuses on the intersection of language sound systems (phonetics and phonology), language learning, and use of more than one language (multilingualism) over the lifespan.
 He has a special interest in first- and second-generation immigrant groups, including heritage language speakers and learners.
 Using a variety of techniques including sociolinguistic interviews, listening experiments, and acoustic analysis, his current projects examine interactions among languages in novice learners and advanced users of a third language; language variation among Asian Americans of diverse ethnicities; and effects of alcohol intoxication on speech production in bilinguals.